itsalissonsilva/ds_bigdata_hackathon/README.md

 ### Step 1: Add Your Data

 We have included a folder named jan23_simul created from the train data in order to check if the scripts to preprocess the data and evaluate the model work correctly.
-You can modify the path source to your actual January data in the script itself by following the instructions below.
+You can run preprocessing.py and evaluate.py directly or modify the path source to your actual January data in the script itself by following the instructions below.

 ---
 1. Extract your data to a folder in the project's directory.